 NHL Futures Betting

-NHL futures betting focus on the major events surrounding the league, including the Stanley Cup winner and Western and Eastern Conference titles.
-Each event offers the full field of teams and can offer some large payouts for long shot bets.
-The main drawback that some have with futures is that their funds are tied up for an extended period of time.
+NHL futures betting focus on the major events surrounding the league, including the Stanley Cup Winner and Western and Eastern Conference titles and to a lesser extent the league MVP and top goaltender.
+Each event offers the full field of teams and can offer some large payouts for long-shot bets.
+The main drawback that some have with futures is that their funds can be tied up for an extended period of time.

 NHL propositions that are similar to future bets, such as which player will win the Hart Trophy (MVP) or which goalie will win the Vezina Trophy are available at most NHL betting sites.
 The Grand Salami wager, the total number of goals (over/under) scored that day, is also a popular bet.
 The same market is usually offered for MLB betting.

 Every major US sport has live betting options, and hockey is no exception.
 NHL live betting is commonplace at most sites.
 Nationally televised games are more likely to be offered, and larger events like the NHL Finals or Olympic hockey will almost always have live betting options.
 Live betting markets often include live updated odds ranging from pucklines, moneylines and totals betting to player and team props.